Installation

 # Similar to the C++ example:

-python3 open_spiel/python/examples/example.py --game=breakthrough
+python3 open_spiel/python/examples/example.py --game_string=breakthrough

 # Play a game against a random or MCTS bot: